wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

   - The only mandatory argument will be a str, list of RDD representing the path, list of paths or RDD of strings storing JSON content.
   - The default rule is *one JSON document, one line, one record*
-    - a JSON file may contain only one record, stored in a single line.
+    - a JSON file may contain multiple lines where each line represents a single record that may not contain any line breaks.
   - When we want to read JSON files with a more easy to read multiline representation of a single record (which implies the JSON file will only hold a single record) we can use the `multiLine=True` argument.
     - This will change the rule to *one JSON document, one file, one record*